apify/apify-cli/README.md

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to run to finish, if no value passed, it waits forever.

 DESCRIPTION
-  The actor is run under your current Apify account, therefore you need to be logged in by calling "apify login".
+  The actor is run under your current Apify account.
+Therefore you need to be logged in by calling "apify login".
 It takes input for the actor from the default local key-value store by default.
 ```